Elwenor/Blackhole-LLM/README.md

-# 🌌 Blackhole-LLM
+# Blackhole-LLM

-**Blackhole-LLM** — An experimental Python framework for building and customizing large language models, featuring a tailored `GPT2TokenizerFast`, custom dual embeddings (textual + numerical), and a strong focus on enhancing mathematical reasoning.
+Blackhole-LLM — An experimental Python framework for building and customizing large language models, featuring a tailored `GPT2TokenizerFast`, custom dual embeddings (textual + numerical), and a strong focus on enhancing mathematical reasoning.

-> ⚠️ This project is under heavy development.
+This project is under active development.
-> It's public for visibility and discussion, but **not production-ready** or intended for external use (yet).
+It's public for transparency and feedback, but not yet intended for production use.

 ---

-## 📦 Features
+## Features

-- ✅ Custom `GPT2TokenizerFast` tailored for numeric-heavy data
+- Custom `GPT2TokenizerFast` implementation for domain-specific preprocessing
-- ✅ Dual embedding architecture — combines **text** and **number** embeddings
+- Dual embedding architecture (text + numerical features)
-- ✅ Designed for **LLM mathematical reasoning**
-- 🧪 Built-in test scripts for benchmarking components
+- Focus on improving mathematical and structured reasoning in LLMs
+- Lightweight benchmarking and testing scripts included

 ---

-## 🚀 Usage Example
+## Usage Example

-Below is an example of how to use the tokenizer and embeddings inside your Python environment:

-### 🔹 Tokenizer Example
+### Tokenizer

 ```python
 from blackhole.tokenizer import BlackholeTokenizer